 An alternative scheme for private sector-led schemes is currently being researched by the LEP and will be put to the LEP Board later in 2017.

-The Chancellor also announced the creation of a £250m Midlands Engine Investment Fund in his March 2016 Budget, aimed at boosting the region’s economy MEIF map and supporting the growth ambitions of its 460,000 smaller businesses.
+The Chancellor announced the creation of a £250m Midlands Engine Investment Fund (MEIF) in his March 2016 Budget, aimed at boosting the region’s economy and supporting the growth ambitions of its 460,000 smaller businesses.

-The fund, a joint agreement between the British Business Bank and eleven Local Enterprise Partnerships (LEPs) in the East & South East and West Midlands, is expected to bring together legacy funding from existing programmes, new funding from the British Business Bank and new European funding.
+The fund, a joint agreement between the British Business Bank and eleven Local Enterprise Partnerships (LEPs) in the East & South East and West Midlands, will bring together legacy funding from existing programmes, new funding from the British Business Bank and new European funding.